hallowelt/mwstake-mediawiki-component-runjobstrigger/README.md

 1. Using the `mwsgRunJobsTriggerHandlerRegistry` GlobalVars configuraton
 2. Using the hook `MWStakeRunJobsTriggerRegisterHandlers`

-On both cases a [ObjectFactory specification](https://www.mediawiki.org/wiki/ObjectFactory) must be provided.
+In both cases, an [ObjectFactory specification](https://www.mediawiki.org/wiki/ObjectFactory) must be provided.

 *Example 1: GlobalVars*
 ```php